<- Back to main blog

 Instead, arm them with a powerful knowledge base where they can always access accurate and up-to-date information about your software.

-Finally, you should be aware that learning isn’t always an easy process, and you should reward your team's efforts to acquire and disseminate product knowledge.
+Finally, keep in mind that learning isn’t always easy, and make a point to reward your team’s efforts to gain and share product knowledge.

 Product knowledge isn’t easily quantified, so you need to develop a system that’s highly relevant to your company and your practices.